Notable Children's Books - 2025

 OLDER

-Told from the perspectives of four girls from the same Sephardic family, the novel chronicles each’s search for freedom and safety, spanning from Spain in 1492 to Miami in 2003.
+Told from the perspectives of four girls from the same Sephardic family, the novel chronicles each girl’s search for freedom and safety, spanning from Spain in 1492 to Miami in 2003.
 (Newbery Honor Book)

-A semi-autobiographical collection of poems and vibrant collages explores growing up as a Black girl and celebrates the strengths of the Black women in her life.
+Vibrant collages adorn Watson's semi-autobiographical collection of poems that explores growing up as a Black girl and celebrates the strengths of the Black women in her life.

 While working at Bletchley Park during WWII, siblings Lizzie and Jacob try to find out what happened to their mother after she disappeared in Poland when the Nazis invaded.

-A summer of new responsibilities and experiences leads Cruzita on a journey of self-discovery as she finds what it means to her to be Mexican American.
+A summer of new responsibilities and experiences leads Cruzita on a journey of self-discovery as she explores what it means to her to be Mexican American.
 (Pura Belpré Children's Author Honor Book)

 Deer Run Home.
 By Anne Clare LeZotte.
 Scholastic, $18.99 (9781339021904)